 Before, it would involve:

-Identifying what kind of data you are looking for, depending on what you’re investigating e.g. archive visible imagery at around 1m resolution to assess land cover change
+Identifying what kind of data you need, depending on what you’re investigating—for example, archive visible imagery at around 1m resolution to assess land cover change.

-Confirming the data you want to purchase and data us delivered electronically via File Transfer Protocol or FTP within the week, or pay extra fees for rush deliver (even for archive data)
+Confirming the data you want to purchase and waiting for data delivery electronically via File Transfer Protocol within the week, or pay extra fees for a rush delivery (even for archive data).

-There has been a lot of conversation surrounding the struggles of buying satellite imagery—especially if you are not a large corporation or have a smaller AOI or budget.
+There's been a lot of conversation surrounding the struggles of buying satellite imagery—especially if you're not a large corporation or have a smaller AOI or budget.

 Akin to finding a needle in a haystack, navigating the infrastructure set up by some providers, and finding affordable data that you can work with, is an industry problem that many are trying to solve.